jakubvalenta/voting-advice-app-comparison/README.md

 # Voting advice application comparison

-A chart comparing the voting advice applications for the **2019 European Parliament election** of:
+This is a chart comparing the voting advice applications for the **2019 European Parliament election** of:

 &#x1f1e8;&#x1f1ff; Czech Republic ([Volební kalkulačka EP